Loyelnaz/Data-Structures-And-Algorithms/datastructures/trees/README.md

     dfs(node.right);
 }
 ````

+#### Structure for performing a DFS
+* Handle the base case(s).
+Usually, an empty tree (node = null) is a base case.
+* Do some logic for the current node
+* Recursively call on the current node's children
+* Return the answer

 ### Preorder Traversal
 * Before moving onto the children node, the logic is worked upon the current node